 Report: information provided to the College that an alleged incident of sexual harassment or misconduct has occurred, regardless of whether individuals have been identified.

-Respondent: the individual(s) alleged to have sexual harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, or stalking, regardless of whether or not formal conduct (corrective) action is taken.
+Respondent: the individual(s) alleged to have committed sexual harassment, gender-based harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, sexual exploitation, or stalking, regardless of whether or not formal conduct (corrective) action is taken.

 Sexual Assault: having or attempting to have sexual intercourse or sexual contact with another individual without consent.
 This includes sexual intercourse or sexual contact achieved by the use or threat of force or coercion, where an individual does not consent to the sexual act, or where an individual is incapacitated.
 Sexual assault includes the following acts: